CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

 1. Implement the ability to delete reviews for products by having a delete link by each review.
 3. After deleting a review the user should be redirected back to the product show page.

+### [Lab] Amazon: User Model

+Create a user model for your Amazon application as follows:
+  1. User has the following attributes: first_name, last_name, email, password_digest (all required)
+  2. User has_many products
+  3. User has_many reviews